tianyi0216/bionlp/README.md

 `deduplication/Bio_Med_Research/` - Contains code specifically for deduplication of the Bio Med Research dataset.

 `deduplication/QA/` - Contains code specifically for deduplication of the QA datasets.

+The `archive/` directory contains archived code that is no longer used.
+The `data_loading/` directory were still in the process of developing and not used at this moment.